franciscop/picnic/src/plugins/grid/readme.md

 ```

-The columns will keep being equaly spaced, but this time with the width corresponding to the column counter.
+The columns will keep being equally spaced, but this time with the width corresponding to the column counter.
 You can use any number as a class from one to twelve:

 <div class="flex six">